Bernard Fox (actor): Television

-In 1961 he played Malcolm in all 26 episodes in the comedy series Three Live Wires.
+In 1961, he played Malcolm in all 26 episodes in the comedy series Three Live Wires.

 Between 1967 and 1972, Fox portrayed the witch doctor Dr. Bombay on 18 episodes of the sitcom Bewitched.
-However, his first appearance on that show was not as Dr. Bombay, but as a professional witch debunker, Osgood Rightmire, in 1966.
-He reprised the role of Dr. Bombay on the 1977 sequel series Tabitha, and again in 1999 on the soap opera Passions, and spoofed it as a genie doctor ("wish doctor") in a 1989 episode of Pee-wee's Playhouse.
-Fox was the penultimate surviving adult recurring cast member of Bewitched, leaving Nancy Kovack (who portrayed character Darrin Stephens' ex-girlfriend Sheila throughout the series) and Bernie Kopell (who appeared as various characters in 9 episodes) as the only remaining adult cast members upon his death; child actors Erin Murphy and David Lawrence, who portrayed Darrin and Samantha's children (Tabitha and Adam) are still alive.
+His first appearance on that show was not as Dr. Bombay, though, but as a professional witch debunker, Osgood Rightmire, in 1966.
+He reprised the role of Dr. Bombay on the 1977 sequel series Tabitha, again in 1999 on the soap opera Passions, and spoofed it as a genie doctor ("wish doctor") in a 1989 episode of Pee-wee's Playhouse.
+Fox was one of the last surviving adult recurring cast members of Bewitched, leaving Nancy Kovack (who portrayed character Darrin Stephens' ex-girlfriend Sheila throughout the series) and Bernie Kopell (who appeared as various characters in 9 episodes) as the only remaining adult cast members upon his death; child actors Erin Murphy and David Lawrence, who portrayed Darrin and Samantha's children (Tabitha and Adam) are still alive.

-Between 1965 and 1970, Fox portrayed the bumbling "Colonel" Rodney Crittendon on eight episodes of Hogan's Heroes (Crittendon is a Royal Air Force group captain, the equivalent of the American rank of colonel, which was used to avoid confusion for the show's US audience).
+Between 1965 and 1970, Fox portrayed the bumbling "Colonel" Rodney Crittendon on eight episodes of Hogan's Heroes (Crittendon is a Royal Air Force group captain, the equivalent of the American rank of colonel, which was used to avoid confusion for the show's U.S. audience).
 He appeared in two episodes in the detective mystery series Columbo, "Dagger of the Mind" and "Troubled Waters".
-Fox also appeared as English valet Malcolm Meriweather in three episodes of The Andy Griffith Show, and in Knight Rider as Commander Smiths in season 2, episode 8.
+Fox also appeared as English valet Malcolm Meriweather in three episodes of The Andy Griffith Show and in Knight Rider as Commander Smiths in season two, episode eight.

-Fox appeared as a British major in "The Phantom Major", episode 3 of F Troop, and in "Tea and Empathy", episode 18 of season 6 of M*A*S*H. In 1964, Fox appeared in episode 117 of The Dick Van Dyke Show, titled "Girls Will Be Boys".
+Fox appeared as a British major in "The Phantom Major", episode three of F Troop and in "Tea and Empathy", episode 18 of season six of M*A*S*H. In 1964, Fox appeared in episode 117 of The Dick Van Dyke Show, titled "Girls Will Be Boys".
 Fox plays the father of a little girl who keeps beating up Richie Petrie.
-He also appeared in "Teacher's Petrie", where he played a night school creative writing teacher, and in "Never Bathe on Saturday" as the house detective.
-In 1965 Fox made a guest appearance on Perry Mason as Peter Stange in "The Case of the Laughing Lady".
+He also appeared in "Teacher's Petrie", where he played a night-school creative-writing teacher, and in "Never Bathe on Saturday" as the house detective.
+In 1965, Fox made a guest appearance on Perry Mason as Peter Stange in "The Case of the Laughing Lady".

-Fox also appeared in McHale's Navy; in The Man from U.N.C.L.E. ("The Thor Affair" episode as munitions magnate Brutus Thor, intent on assassinating a "Gandhi-like" figure who's attempting to bring world peace (1966) as well as in the two-part episode "The Bridge of Lions Affair" in 1966, wherein he starred as THRUSH agent Jordin, whose constant response to each additional assignment is "I'll look into it"); and in the Murder, She Wrote episode "One White Rose for Death" in 1986.
+Fox also appeared in McHale's Navy, in The Man from U.N.C.L.E. ("The Thor Affair" episode as munitions magnate Brutus Thor, intent on assassinating a "Gandhi-like" figure who's attempting to bring world peace (1966), as well as in the two-part episode "The Bridge of Lions Affair" in 1966, wherein he starred as THRUSH agent Jordin, whose constant response to each additional assignment is, "I'll look into it"), and in the Murder, She Wrote episode "One White Rose for Death" in 1986.
 In addition, he co-starred as Dr. Watson with Michael Evans as Sherlock Holmes in Sherlock & Me in the early 1980s.